Winter storm: Gov. Tony Evers signs emergency order as utilities, others pledge to keep people safe

 Authorities worried about the potential for power failures and warned people to take precautions to protect older and homeless people and to postpone travel if possible.
 Some utilities were urging customers to turn down their thermostats to conserve energy.

-Brendan Conway, a spokesperson for We Energies and Wisconsin Public Service Corporation, encouraged customers to report any outages, have an emergency kit on hand, and stay away from downed power lines.
+Brendan Conway, a spokesperson for We Energies and Wisconsin Public Service Corp., encouraged customers to report any outages, have an emergency kit on hand, and stay away from downed power lines.

 “We will work around the clock to restore power to any customers impacted by this storm,” Conway said.